hyperledger/iroha/wasm/README.md

 # How to build

-From the project root, run:
+To get a help message, run from the project root:
+`bash scripts/build_wasm.sh --help`

+# Examples

 ## All WASM crates